 The death toll has risen to 38 in DR Congo, where health officials are working to contain the outbreak in the North Kivu and Ituri provinces shattered by years of conflict and more recently, troubling reports of ethnically driven communal violence.

 Most of the fatalities have been in Mabalako.
-The Congolese health minister, Dr. Oly Ilunga, announced a free clinic will open there, as well as in Blessed and Oicha, to help combat the spread of Ebola.
+The Congolese health minister, Dr. Oly Ilunga, announced a free clinic will open there to help combat the spread of Ebola.

 “In times of epidemic, it is important that the financial barrier does not hinder access to health care,” said Ilunga.
 “This measure to introduce free health care in the affected areas aims to encourage the population to go to an approved health center as soon as the first symptoms appear, increasing their chances of survival.”